Moving to Another State?

 The term “reciprocity” is often used by licensees who wish to obtain a license in another state.
 Reciprocity means that two or more states have a written agreement under which a licensee from one state can be licensed in the other states under that agreement.
 Ohio has no licensing reciprocity agreements with other states.

 There is also no process to “transfer” your license from one state to another.
 You may seek licensure in another state and continue to maintain your Ohio license.

 The term “endorsement” means using your active license in Ohio to help you meet the licensure requirements in another state.
-Some states have endorsement rules so check with the licensing board of the state you are moving to.
+Some states have endorsement rules so check with the licensing board of the state to which you are moving.

 To locate a licensing board: